 If Virus or Anti-malware is responsible for your PC's slow speed, it can be increased by heading into your antivirus settings and making some changes.
 For one, set the auto-scan to be executed at times when there aren't too many activities being run in the PC (usually late at night).
 Also, a malware scan can be done to check the PC for a virus, then take appropriate actions.

 There are cases in which the factor responsible for the reduction in the speed is not the software related, it may be hardware related.
-For instance, it is possible that the back of your CPU packaging is covered over with residue (dirt).
+For instance, the back of your CPU packaging may be covered over with residue (dirt).
 This can avert ventilation which cools the processors as they buzz away in the process of running PC applications.
 Also, exposing the PC to circumstances of heat (self-generated or induced) can increase the possibility of having a malfunctioning system.

 If your PC gives you a chance to alter the speed of your segments, you'll see three choices: "Adjusted," "Power saver," and "Elite."
 Select "Superior" and make an arrangement name.
 You'll at that point see a screen where you can choose your capacity plan.
 Select your new arrangement.
 Making a power plan that depends on "Elite" will augment the exhibition of your PC naturally.
 If you want to tweak the settings further, you can choose "Change advanced power settings" and from the window that opens and you can adjust the settings further.